YannMoisan/blog/_posts/2018-03-02-wordcount.md

   }
 ```

-It's better, `foldLeft` allow to abstract over the traversal logic.
+It's better, `foldLeft` allow abstracting over the traversal logic.
 But all countings are mixed
-together and we must respect the single responsability principle.
+together and we must respect the single responsibility principle.
 Let's separate the concerns.

 ```
   def wordcount4(s: String) : (Int, Int, Int) = {